-To launch our Ice ice, Baby series today, we have a quiz on what your ice cream choices say about you.
+To launch our new series today, we have a quiz on what your ice cream choices say about you.
 Are you an optimist?
 A perfectionist?
 A realist?
-Try our quiz and find out what your choices reveal and what ice cream or sorbet you should be making!
+Try our quiz and find out what your choices reveal and which ice creams and sorbets you should be making based on your personality.

 I can’t promise you any “brand new inventions” but I can promise easy and delicious ice cream and sorbet recipes.
 So try one of our recipes today – you won’t regret it.